 Felicia created a gorgeous living room in her newer single wide manufactured home.
 The uses the hallway as the focal point and balances it out with the matching mirrors.
 She doesn’t have a coffee table so there’s no traffic interference.

-This 1986 single wide living room is so visually pleasing to me.
+Single wide mobile home living rooms are so simple but there are so many different ways to decorate them.
 I think it may the wood beams and stone fireplace.
 You can read about the owner’s journey to restore her single wide mobile home.

 The more you look the more you find.
 The large armoire on the right balances out the bedroom door.
 As we learned with the hallway wall, doors and windows need balanced out too.